 - The Sandman: Endless Nights

 Graphic Novel.
-It’s an anthology, a collection of stories sets throughout history about Dream and his siblings.
+It’s a comics anthology, a collection of stories set throughout history about Dream and his siblings.
 The first one is about Death and takes place several billion years ago. - Vertigo: Winter’s Edge #2

 Graphic Novel.
 It’s about The Endless as toddlers… - Delirium’s Party: A Little Endless Storybook

-An AIDS awareness eight-page comic/pamphlet by Gaiman in which Death gave some safe sex advice with the help of John Constantine. - The Books of Magic
+An AIDS awareness eight-page comic/pamphlet in which Death gave some safe sex advice with the help of John Constantine. - The Books of Magic

-In the first volume, published 1991 and written by Gaiman, Death made a small but important (for the story) appearance at the very end of time.
+In the first volume published in 1991, Death of the Endless made a small but important (for the story) appearance at the very end of time.
 She was also included in The Books of Magic (vol. 2 #3-4, 25).
 After the end of this series, the main character Timothy Hunter continued his adventures in Hunter: The Age of Magic in which Death had an arc.

 There are also a lot less notable cameos of Death of the Endless in the DC/Vertigo universe, even really small ones in the Marvel universe.